Sunwood-ai-labs/pdf2audio-JP-st/docs/README.en.md

 ## 🔧 How to Use

 1. Upload one or more PDF files
-2. Select the desired instruction template
+2. Choose your desired instruction template
-3. Customize the instructions if needed
+3. Customize instructions as needed
-4. Click "Generate Audio" to create the audio content
+4. Click "Generate Audio" to create audio content

 > [!WARNING]
-> You need an OpenAI API key to use this app.
+> You will need an OpenAI API key to use this app.

 ## 🎧 Example

 <audio controls>
   <source src="https://github.com/Sunwood-ai-labs/pdf2audio-JP-st/raw/595e0375167c78d5014cfae3174cdba33cd544b6/docs/Paper-commentary-podcast_audio.mp3" type="audio/mpeg">
   ⚠️ Your browser does not support the audio element.
-Please see here "https://huggingface.co/spaces/MakiAi/pdf2audio-JP-st" ⚠️
+Please visit "https://huggingface.co/spaces/MakiAi/pdf2audio-JP-st" ⚠️
 </audio>